Edge-Stable Equimatchable Graphs: Definitions and Preliminaries

-Given a graph $G$, the size of a maximum matching of $G$ is denoted by $\nu(G)$.
+Given a graph $G$, the size of a maximum matching of $G$ is called the \emph{matching number} of $G$ and denoted by $\nu(G)$.
 A matching is \emph{maximal} if no other matching properly contains it.
-A matching $M$ is said to \emph{saturate} a vertex $v$ if $v$ is the endvertex of some edge in $M$, otherwise it leaves a vertex \emph{exposed}.
+A matching $M$ is said to \emph{saturate} a vertex $v$ if it is the endvertex of an edge in $M$, otherwise $M$ is said to leave vertex $v$ \emph{exposed}.
+A matching saturating all vertices of $G$ is called a \emph{perfect matching}.
 If every matching of $G$ extends to a perfect matching, then $G$ is called \emph{randomly matchable}.
-Clearly, if an equimatchable graph has a perfect matching, then it is randomly matchable.
-If $G - v$ has a perfect matching for each $v \in V(G)$, then $G$ is called \emph{factor-critical}.
-For short, a factor-critical equimatchable graph is called an \emph{$\EFC$-graph}.
+Clearly, equimatchable graphs having a perfect matching are exactly randomly matchable graphs.
+These graphs have been characterized by Sumner \cite{Sumner}. \begin{lem}\cite{Sumner} A connected graph is randomly matchable if and only if it is isomorphic to either $K_{2r}$ or $K_{r,r}$ for some $r\geq 1$. \end{lem}

-We notice that $G$ is $\ESE$ if and only if every connected component of $G$ is $\ESE$.
-Therefore, in the remainder of this paper, we only consider connected $\ESE$-graphs.
+We note that $G$ is $\ESE$ if and only if every connected component of $G$ is $\ESE$.
+Consequently, since $K_2$ is $\ESE$ by convention, a graph consisting of only connected components isomorphic to $K_2$ is $\ESE$.

-Let us first show a basic property of $\ESE$-graphs which will be useful in our proofs.
+The following is a direct translation of a result in \cite{Staples79} for 1-well-covered graphs with no isolated vertices (called the class $W_2$ in the original paper) in terms of $\ESE$-graphs.